unmacaque/spring/spring-resilience4j/README.md

 Spring Boot notes:

 - `CircuitBreaker` beans can be created via properties.
-A `HealthIndicator` is auto-registered for each CircuitBreaker.
-The beans can be retrieved by injecting the `CircuitBreakerRegistry`.
+- `HealthIndicator` instance must be explicitly enabled using the property `registerHealthIndicator`
 - The mapping of the CircuitBreaker states to Spring Boot Actuator health status is as follows:
   - `CLOSED` = `UP`
   - `OPEN` = `DOWN`